Yorkshire County Cricket Club racism scandal: Fallout

 On 4 November 2021, the ECB condemned the response of the YCCC, and suspended them from hosting international matches.
 This would have financial implications not only for the club, but also for local businesses who would see a loss of trade from those matches.
 Similarly, several sponsors of the YCCC (Nike, Tetley's, Yorkshire Tea, David Lloyd Clubs, and Harrogate Spring Water), cut their ties with the club.
 Emerald Publishing withdrew their support too; previously the ground had been called the Emerald Headingley Stadium.

 As a result of the pressure and criticism of the club, including the Prime Minister Boris Johnson, Sajid Javid MP, the Health Secretary, and other senior members of the Conservative Party at least three people resigned their posts, with a fourth person to follow.
 Roger Hutton, chairman of YCCC, resigned on 5 November 2021, Although he joined YCCC two years after Rafiq left, his tenure was during the inquiry process.
 He stated in his resignation letter: "The club should have recognised at the time the serious allegations of racism.
 I am sorry that we could not persuade executive members of the board to recognise the gravity of the situation and show care and contrition."

 Allegations of racist comments also surfaced involving Michael Vaughan, who was a team-mate of Rafiq's at Yorkshire in 2009.
 The BBC announced that his run on the BBC Radio 5 Live programme "Tuffers and Vaughan Cricket Show" would be temporarily halted as the show should remain impartial.
 The following week's show (due to be broadcast on 8 November 2021) would have discussed the fallout from the YCCC scandal.
 Ballance, who is still an active cricketer, has been banned from being selected to play for the English cricket team.

 Azeem Rafiq noted that he was receiving continued abuse for speaking out.

 It was announced on 5 November 2021 that Kamlesh Patel would be taking over as the chairperson of YCCC.
-At his first press conference on 8 November 2021, he announced that he had taken four immediate steps: settling the employment tribunal with Rafiq (including the cessation of any demands for an NDA (non-disclosure agreement)), setting up an independent whistleblowing hotline, setting up a review into procedures and policies at YCCC, and pledging to share the full report with all interested parties including the ECB, Rafiq and MPs.
+At his first press conference on 8 November 2021, he announced that he had taken four immediate steps: settling the employment tribunal with Rafiq (including the cessation of any demands for an NDA), setting up an independent whistleblowing hotline, setting up a review into procedures and policies at YCCC, and pledging to share the full report with all interested parties including the ECB, Rafiq and MPs.